LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/what-is-debugging.rst

 #.
 Often, new coders find it tempting to blame errors on Python itself.
 However, it
    is far, far more likely that the *human* put the error into their own code.

-   .. admonition:: Tip

-      Python has been used to solve complicated problems millions of times by millions of other programmers.

-         Don't blame the language.
-It's NOT Python's fault!

 #.
 Think critically about the code.
 Use any available tools to help find and
    fix the mistakes.
 Even senior developers make basic errors!
 #.
 Learn how to use error messages and ``print`` statements to find clues.